 Upon reviewing her case, Toni’s Legal Aid attorney filed a Small Estate Affidavit with the Probate Court, listing her as an Affiant in charge of the administration of her husband’s estate.
 The Probate Court approved the filing.
 Toni’s Legal Aid attorney presented her lender with the judgment and a full Request for Mortgage.
 Toni’s lender approved her for a Trial Period Payment plan, which reduced her mortgage interest rate and payment.
 After three months of making payments under this plan, Toni’s lender permanently modified the loan to reduce her interest rate and payment to an amount that she could afford long term.

-With the help of her Legal Aid, Toni was able to keep her home.
+With the help of her Legal Aid attorney, Toni was able to keep her home.